CanaanGM/DatapatrolTask/README.md

 but i'll highlight some of my desicions

  > unlike in the API, in here i've made different files for the small classes so they don't pollute the Listener class.

+> instead of custom error handling i'm just logging to the console

 ### Buttons
 > all 4 buttons utilize threads in a safe manner ; no thread messes with what the other is creating/managing.